lauren-m-e/odin-recipes/README.md

 This is a project from The Odin Project.
 It is from the html portion.
 It will house recipes.
 It will demonstrate my abilities to create lists and other text with html, a basic webpage.

+CSS will be added later to make it more appealing.